typescript-cheatsheets/react/ADVANCED.md

   label: React.ReactNode; // this will conflict with the InputElement's label }

-type Omit<T, K extends keyof T> = Pick<T, Exclude<keyof T, K>>;
+// note: Omit was added as a first class utility in TS 3.5 type Omit<T, K extends keyof T> = Pick<T, Exclude<keyof T, K>>;

 // usage